What are Journey Groups?

 Yes!
 There will be topical short term studies on Wednesday nights and other times throughout the week.

-During November and December, leaders will be invited to participate in an online webinar that will give an overview of the material and strategy.
-Beginning in January, leaders will get an email each week with links to training videos as well as specific coaching and encouragement from our Grow Pastor.
+Leaders will be invited to participate in an online webinar that will give an overview of the material and strategy.
+Leaders will receive an email each week with links to training videos, as well as specific coaching and encouragement from our staff.
 We will also have monthly checkup meetings with all leaders to pray together and encourage one another.

 Can students do this too?

 Yes!
-While this will not replace the Wednesday evening small groups, we will provide opportunities for students to participate in Journey groups as well.
+While this will not replace Wednesday evening small groups, we will provide opportunities for students to participate in Journey groups.
 There is a student version of the material.
 All it takes is one willing disciple and one willing disciple maker.

 Does everyone in my group have to be a member of our church?

 No!
 You may be working on building a relationship with a neighbor or a coworker.
 You can lead them through this material.
-The study plan does assume that the people in the group have made a profession of faith in Christ, but they do not have to have already joined our church.
+The study plan does assume the people in the group have made a profession of faith in Christ, but they do not have to be FBC Prattville members.

 What if people want to start a group later in the year?